This post provided mom and daugther opinions on the secrets of style by bloggers who blog as a mom-daugther pair. There are these sayings

 I was quite astonished about the answers.
 Read yourself.

-Mothers on fashion over 40
+Mothers on the Secrets of Great Style over 40

 If I were to give advice to women over 40, I would share several things that my step-daughter has taught me.
 First, don’t be too matchy-matchy!!
 Put different colors together, not just a white shirt!
 She has also taught me to look for items with interest in them, so as not to be so plain.
 I also have learned to pay attention to my shoes.
 They can be a standout-item!
 I could probably go on and on but those are my top three ideas!